ewedw/ewedw.github.io/_posts/2022-09-14-style-transfer.md

 * Good for more random texture
 (i.e. a bunch of stones)

-* Bad for structured and parallel texture
+* Bad for structured texture
 (i.e. bricks wall)

 It is understandable, since the [**loss function**](#loss_function) matches the *texture* (**Gram matrix**) but not the *content* (feature maps).
 Maybe adding a match on the high-level features (in the higher layers) to the **loss function** can help improve this.

 ### Non-parametric approach for structured texture

-Let's think a bit deper.
-For structured texture, it is obviously better to use a [**non-parametric approach**](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/papers/efros-iccv99.pdf){:target="_blank"}.
-If the texture is structured, we can simply "copy and paste" a patch from it and generate new images from it and it will look all fine, for example
+Let's think about it.
+For structured texture, it is intuitively better to use a [**non-parametric approach**](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/papers/efros-iccv99.pdf){:target="_blank"}.
+Given a structured texture (see the bamboo pattern image below), we can simply "copy and paste" a patch from it and generate new images from it.
+It will look all fine!

 ![structured bamboo](\assets\img\structured_pattern.png "Structured bamboo pattern")